Skip to content

 How to Turn On Password Monitor

-First, make sure you are signed into Microsoft Edge with your Microsoft account or your work or school account.
-This is important because your security settings are linked to your profile.
+First, make sure you’re signed into Microsoft Edge with your Microsoft account, or your work or school account.
+Your security settings are tied to your profile, so this is important.

 1. Open Microsoft Edge Settings